duydo/duydo.github.io/content/post/effective_jpa.md

 repository.store(post);
 ```

-But it is still not safe, because the clients maybe do not use `PostStatus` class.
-So for more safe, what we need to do?
+However, this is still not robust because it doesn't enforce the use of the `PostStatus` class.
+So, how can we enforce safety?

-Yes, we can force the clients use `PostStatus` by declaring `PostStatus` as an `Enum` and make it dependency in `Post` class:
+The natural next step is to force clients to use a defined type by declaring `PostStatus` as an `Enum` and using it directly in the Post entity.

-### Version 2
+### Version 2: Using JPA's Default @Enumerated (Better, but Fragile)

 ```Java
 public enum PostStatus {